Carloforte: Economy

 Modern-day Carloforte's principal sources of revenue are fishing, tourism, and remittances from the many merchant mariners around the world who hail from Carloforte.
 Boasting several beaches, both rocky and sandy, the town is a summer tourist destination.
 On the other side of the island from Carloforte is Capo Sandalo Lighthouse (functioning, now automated).
 Locally, it is known simply as Il Faro.
 The structure dates back to the 1880s.

 Carloforte has a long-standing tradition of wooden boatbuilding.
 Locally built traditional lateen sail fishing boats (luggers) can be spotted in the harbour.

 To the north of the town (at the La Punta locale) is a collection of buildings that housed the former communally owned tuna-processing plant linked to the once-vibrant tuna fishing tonnare industry on the island.
 Some of the buildings have undergone renovation to some extent and now contain a wind-surfing school and a privately owned tuna processing business.
 Some of the buildings are still in ruins, but they remain of great architectural interest.

 Education

 The town hosts a maritime high school.

-Transportation
+Transport

-Ferry services operated by Delcomar connect the port of Carloforte with the Sardinian mainland at Portovesme as well as Calasetta, a similar fishing port on Sant'Antioco Island hosting another community of tabarkini.
+Ferry services operated by Delcomar connect the port of Carloforte with the Sardinian mainland at Portovesme as well as Calasetta, a similar fishing port on Sant'Antioco Island hosting another community of Tabarchini.